Morocco national football team: Difficult Years (1986–2000)

-Difficult years (2006–2017)
+Golden Generation (2006–present)

 Morocco took part in the 2004 African Cup of Nations, drawn into Group D defeating Nigeria 1–0, defeating Benin 4–0 and drawing 1–1 with South Africa.
 Morocco qualified to the knockout stages, facing Algeria; they eventually won 3–1 in extra time, and 4–0 against Mali in the semi-final.
 They lost the 2004 African Cup of Nations Final against Tunisia 2–1.

 In 2012, the national team won the Arab Cup, topping their group, defeating Iraq in the semi-final and Libya in the final.

-In 2014, Morocco participated for the first time in the African Nations Championship after failing to qualify in the 2009 and 2011 editions. led by coach Hassan Benabicha, Morocco did not make it past the second round after losing 3–4 to Nigeria in the Quarter-finals.
+In 2014, Morocco debuted in the African Nations Championship after failing to qualify in the 2009 and 2011 editions.
+Led by coach Hassan Benabicha, Morocco were eliminated in the second round after losing 4–3 to Nigeria in the quarter-finals.
 They managed to qualify for the 2016 African Nations Championship, but were eliminated in the group stages.
 Morocco hosted the 2018 African Nations Championship, which included a victory for the home nation, the third North African country to win the competition's title.